 How Does Dysregulation Lead to Co-regulation and Eventually to Self-Regulation

-A helpful key to helping our kids overcome their fears, stress, and anxiety is our connection.
-A child becomes dysregulated when big emotions overwhelm them.
+Connection is key to helping our kids overcome their fears, stress, and anxiety.
+A child becomes dysregulated when the sensations in their body (big emotions) overwhelm them.
 It may be hard to remain calm in the face of their dysregulation.
-However, our calm presence and connection in their moment of dysregulation will infuse a feeling of connection into the situation.
-It is this connection that will lead to co-regulation and eventually our child’s self-regulation.
-This ability to self-regulate takes time and lots of practice.
+However, our calm presence and connection when they are dysregulated infuse a feeling of calm and connection into the experience.
+This connection leads to co-regulation and, eventually, our child’s self-regulation.
+This does not happen overnight.
+It requires years of co-regulation before your child’s brain is developed enough for them to self-regulate.
+Then it will be many more years until they are about 25 or 26 years old before the emotional self-regulation portion of their brain is fully developed.

 What can I do when my Child is Overwhelmed with a Big Emotion like Fear and has a Melt-Down?